Skip to Main Content

 Atlantic City's Independent Italian Tier

 Italian-American dining in Atlantic City occupies a distinct position in the city's food history.
-The community roots that produced these restaurants go back well before the casino era that began in 1978, and the leading of the surviving rooms carry that history in their format and their clientele.
+The community roots that produced these restaurants go back well before the casino era that began in 1978, and the best of the surviving rooms carry that history in their format and their clientele.
 Dock's Oyster House, operating since 1897, represents the oldest layer of this tradition.
 The Italian-American rooms on and around Arctic Avenue represent a later wave, corresponding roughly to the mid-twentieth-century period when the city's population and hospitality economy were at their height.

 That era produced a particular dining style: generous portions, red-sauce and veal-heavy menus, rooms oriented around regulars who knew the staff by name.
 The format sits at a considerable distance from the tasting-menu restaurants that now define American fine dining at its most ambitious tier, places like Le Bernardin in New York City, The French Laundry in Napa, or Smyth in Chicago.
 It also differs from the farm-to-table format exemplified by Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg.
 The comparison is not a criticism.
 Neighbourhood Italian-American rooms serve a specific social function, and that function does not require Michelin recognition to be legitimate.

-Within Atlantic City's own peer set, Angeloni's Club Madrid belongs alongside Girasole as part of the city's independent Italian contingent, rooms that operate outside the casino hospitality complex and draw a local clientele that has its own criteria for what constitutes a good dinner.
+Within Atlantic City's own comparable set, Angeloni's Club Madrid belongs alongside Girasole as part of the city's independent Italian contingent, rooms that operate outside the casino hospitality complex and draw a local clientele that has its own criteria for what constitutes a good dinner.
 The our full Atlantic City restaurants guide maps this tier in more detail for visitors building an itinerary around the city's independent scene.

 Planning a Visit